View Document

 1. GR students enrolled at Macquarie University;

-2. supervisors as defined in the Higher Degree Research Supervision Policy;
+2. supervisors as defined in the Graduate Research Supervision Policy;

 3. other Macquarie University academic and professional staff acting on behalf of these GR students; and